secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 | Remove Signature Block         | Signature Block will be removed.
 Use for customers with Existing Agreements (MSA)        |

 *   **Select “Sold To” and “Bill To” contacts.** Note that the “Sold To” contact will receive the EULA or License file via email.
 Note: Each contact record must have a complete address, if the address is not fully populated, you will need to update this before you can proceed with the quote.
-*   For **Channel deals,** populate the “Invoice Owner”, "Invoice Owner Contact" and "Resale Partner" fields.
-For **Direct Deals** leave "Invoice Owner", "Invoice Owner Contact" and "Resale Partner" blank.
+*   For **One-Tier Reseller or MSP deals,** populate the “Invoice Owner”, "Invoice Owner Contact" and "Resale Partner" fields.
+For **Distrbutor deals,** populate the “Invoice Owner”, "Invoice Owner Contact", "Resale Partner" and "Distributor" fields.
+For **Direct Deals** leave "Invoice Owner", "Invoice Owner Contact," "Resale Partner," and "Distributor" fields blank.
-    *   Ensure that the Invoice Owner Contact is connected to the correct reseller account - i.e. if the reseller is in Germany, the Invoice Owner Contact should also be based in Germany.
-The Billing Account on the Partner Account lists the contact associated with that account, so that contact should be used as the Invoice Owner Contact.
-If that contact does not exist on the Partner Account as a Contact Record yet, you may need to create it.
+    *   "Invoice Owner" and "Invoice Owner Contact" should reflect the account and contact of the party being quoted by GitLab.
+This means we should leverage the Resale Partner's Billing Account and Billing Account Contact for One-Tier Reseller and MSP deals, and the Distributor's Billing Account and Billing Account Contact for Distributor deals.
-    *   If an "Invoice Owner" does not auto-populate in the drop down, this means that a Billing Account does not yet exist for the partner.
+    *   Search for the Partner Account Name in the "Invoice Owner" field to select the Billing Account for the partner.
+If there are no results matching the partner account, this means that a Billing Account does not yet exist for the partner.
 Chatter `@Billing-ops` and the Partner Account Owner listed on the Partner Account Record and ask for a Billing Account to be created.
+    *   "Invoice Owner Contact"
+        *   The Billing Account on the Partner Account lists the accounts payable contact information associated with that account (refer to "Contact Information" section on the billing account), so that contact should be used as the "Invoice Owner Contact".
+If that contact does not exist on the Partner Account as a Contact Record, please create the contact using the following naming convention "[Partner Account Name] - Accounts Payable".
+        *   Ensure that the "Invoice Owner Contact" is connected to the Partner Account record and matches the contact information from the partner's Billing Account (i.e., Invoice Owner).
-    *   The "Resale Partner" field should be populated with the Partner Account of the Reseller transacting (please note a partner may have both a Customer and Partner Account Record, the Partner Account must be selected.
-Check the “Account Record Type” field on an account to identify whether it is Customer or Partner account.).
+    *   The "Resale Partner" field should be populated with the Partner Account of the Reseller or MSP transacting (please note a partner may have both a Customer and Partner Account Record, the Partner Account must be selected.
+Check the “Account Record Type” field on an account to identify whether it is Customer or Partner account).
+    *   For deals through distribution, the "Distributor" field should be populated with the Distributor Account of the Distributor transacting (for all Distributor Deals, you must also populate Resale Partner).
 *   Populate **“Initial Term”** in months. (i.e. for a two-year deal, enter “24”).
 For standard deals, "Initial Term" should always match the SKU that you are quoting (i.e. Premium - 2 Year = Initial Term 24 Months).
 *   If the customer or reseller is based in the EU, enter the “VAT ID” number.
 This is required to book the order.

 *   Note: Non-standard payment terms (Net 30 = standard) should be reflected on the quote object, and will require approval per the approval matrix.

-D.  Select **“Add Base Products”** from the drop-down menu on the “Edit Products and Charges” page.
-Select the correct product and click Next.

-E.  Enter the product quantity, and adjust the discount or effective price as needed.
-Click Submit.
+D.  **To Add Products to your quote,** locate the search bar between "Subscription" and "Browse Products" at the bottom of the page, and search for the Product SKU you would like to sell.
+Once you have located the correct Product SKU, click the circular + button to add that product to the quote.
+Repeat this process to add additional Product SKUs.

+E.  EntFor each Product SKU you have added to the quote, edit Quantity, Discount, and/or Effective Price as desired. **After you have correctly configured Product SKUs, you can click "Preview Metrics" to preview the quote total while still in draft mode.
+Once you are ready to save the quote, click "Submit" at the top of the screen.**

 *   For **Channel deals**, see this [cheat sheet](https://docs.google.com/document/d/1qiT_2EsnL20c4w0hyZ_CGaJQIzj8CSCsHERoR80cwws/edit#heading=h.9e3o7yaxw8mu) to confirm correct discounts to apply.
 Partner discounts must be added in addition to any customer discounts and required approvals must be received by submitting the quote in the system, per the quote approval matrix.
 If there are no customer discounts and standard partner program discounts are used, additional quote approvals will not be required.
 Chatter `@Partner Operations` for questions.

 F.  **Add Annual Payments** to a order form by: